pnp/PnP/Samples/Core.ManageUserCustomAction/readme.md

 ----------

 # Instalation #
-The Solution is an SharePoint-Hosted App that can be deployed in the app catalog site of the Tenant and then install in the SharePoint Site using "Add an app" Option.
+The Solution is an SharePoint Add-In that can be deployed in the app catalog site of the Tenant and then install in the SharePoint Site using "Add an app" Option.

-## Manage UserCustomAction App ##
+## Manage UserCustomAction SharePoint Add-In ##

-The app manages SharePoint Site "SP.Web" UserCustomActions from and Custom Form created in a SharePoint-Hosted app.
+The app manages SharePoint Site "SP.Web" UserCustomActions from and Custom Form created in an SharePoint Add-In.

 ![](http://i.imgur.com/sfvGTuv.png)